sarathprabhav/ILMT_Data_Plotter_New/README.md

 # ILMT Fits Headrer : Web APP
-Prepared by : Sarath Prabhavu J
+Prepared by : Sarath Prabhavu J <br>
 mail : sarathprabhav@gmail.com

 The whole project can be divided into two parts